-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for drug addiction recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for drug addiction recovery, moving beyond the symptoms to resolve the underlying issues.

 Learn More About Drug Addiction Treatment

 Learn more about drug addiction treatment at The Refuge, A Healing Place